iay/shibboleth-build-docker/README.md

 products will be built on this platform.

 It is also used to perform Maven "site" builds for some projects for the Java 11 platform.
-The builds don't currently work under Java 11 distributions.
+These builds don't currently work under Java 11 distributions.

 For large projects, you may find that building the site takes a very long time inside a container.
 Refer to the [Performance](#performance) section below for